input-output-hk/hermes/docs/src/architecture/08_concepts/document_sync/protocol_spec.md

 * Rate limiting:
   * Responders SHOULD apply jitter and MAY suppress replies if another adequate `.dif` is seen for the same `.syn` to limit redundant manifests.
+* Prefix depth:
+  * Responders SHOULD select and record prefix_depth per the .dif rules above to keep per-bucket sizes ≲ 64 while depth ≤ 15.

 ## Diff Manifest (IPFS object)